On-Screen Keyboard Template 6.3

 want to reset default Alert Key to F2 or any other key.

-other executable on an Alert event in all procedure prompts.
+another executable on an Alert event in all procedure prompts.
 We have made one Demo

-Demo in \Clarion*\Examples\Onscreen\
+Demo in Clarion*\Examples\Onscreen\